A summary of my "political manifesto"

 9. Immigration - we may have a duty to accommodate a reasonable number of genuine refugees, no matter how they got here, but other immigration (especially from countries with cultures that are vastly different from our own) should be tightly restricted.
 (Issues - local jobs, assimilation, overpopulation).

 10. Broader education - to enrich young people for life and not just employment.
 With a wider knowledge base people will be better equipped to make sound judgements, wise decisions and to behave responsibly and ethically.

-14. Many other interests (and/or the concepts underlying them) are in need of reform, for example human rights, "equality", religion, language, marriage, political correctness and animal rights.
+15. Many other interests (and/or the concepts underlying them) are in need of reform, for example "equality", religion, language, political correctness, wage structures*, marriage, other human rights issues and animal rights.

 ............Dabs of Grue........11/08/16............................HOME